 Manuka oil is getting attention right now.Overseas you'll see brands noting their beta-triketone level or that they are offering East Cape or New Zealand Manuka.
 Manuka oil is developing a following.

-From Goodbye SANDFLY to Goodbye OUCH Manuka Balm to Goodbye NITS, we have been using manuka oil for 22 years.
+From Goodbye SANDFLY to Goodbye OUCH Manuka Balm, we have been using manuka oil for 22 years.
 We know that the manuka oil in our products is a key part of the performance for each one.It's a pleasure to see manuka oil's gifts backed by science and understanding.

 How we use Manuka Oil in our Family